steam/dotfiles/README.md

 To get full mouse support (scrolling, clicking, etc...) within Terminal Vim, install the SIMBL [MouseTerm](http://bitheap.org/mouseterm/) plug-in.

 ## Shell Scripts

 Within the `.bin` directory are various scripts and helpers for a crap load of stuff.
 Due to how [homesick][homesick] handles symlinks, it's necessary to run `chmod +x` on any of these symbolic links to set up the correct permissions.

+Within the `.configs` directory are configuration files related to running executables.

 ## VIM